 I've been using the internet forever (well, since 1993) and had various internet-related jobs since 1999.
 I'm usually pretty happy hanging around in that area that connects design, code and actual content.

 , originally from Israel but I've been living in Brooklyn for a few years now.
 I love New York.

 I enjoy chatting with people about their own projects to see if I can help out.
 Are you doing something interesting?
 Please get in touch and tell me all about it.

 I'm looking for your portfolio, where is it?

 Well, it's been a few years since I designed anything all by myself.
-I think the lists below explain what I do better than screenshots, but please let me know if you want some more details about anything.
-(Yes, I'm asking you to read lists.
-It's OK to skim.)
+I think the descriptions below explain the kind of work I do better than screenshots, but please let me know if you want me to go into more detail about anything.

 My last role at Google was as Product Manager for Material Design.
 Being a part of this talented team and helping improve designer-developer relationships was my nerdy dream job.

-I started working on the relaunch of Google Fonts, including a complete redesign of the directory and significant improvements to the open-source library of fonts.
-Following that, I worked on the new Material.io site, tools like the Material Theme Editor, and a few other projects like the Google Design site.
+I started by working on the relaunch of Google Fonts, including a complete redesign of the directory and significant improvements to the open-source library of fonts.
+Following that, I worked on the new Material.io site, tools like the Material Theme Editor, and smaller projects like the Google Design site.